1. Q: Is an employer required to make minimum Health Care Expenditures for all of its employees?

 consistent with federal law.

-9. Q: How does an employee voluntarily waive the right to health care expenditures?
+10. Q: How does an employee voluntarily waive the right to Health Care Expenditures?

-A: If an employee is receiving health care benefits through another employer, s/he is permitted to sign an Employee Voluntary Waiver Form (available in English, Chinese, and Spanish).
-The Waiver verifies that the employee is receiving health care benefits through another employer (such as a spouse’s, domestic partner’s or parent’s employer) and that s/he knowingly and voluntarily waives the right to have his/her current employer make a Health Care Expenditures for his/her benefit.
+A: If an employee is receiving health care benefits through another employer, s/he is permitted to sign an Employee Voluntary Waiver Form (PDFs available in English, Chinese, Spanish, and Filipino/Tagalog).
+The Waiver verifies that the employee is receiving health care benefits through another employer (such as a spouse’s, domestic partner’s or parent’s employer) and that s/he knowingly and voluntarily waives the right to have his/her current employer make Health Care Expenditures on his/her behalf.

 The Employee Voluntary Waiver form developed by the OLSE is intended to ensure that the employee understands his/her rights under the HCSO, so that the waiver is a knowing and voluntary one.
 Other forms provided by third-party vendors and health insurance carriers cannot be used in lieu of the City’s Employee Voluntary Waiver form.

 11. Q: What makes an Employee Voluntary Waiver Form valid?

-A: For an Employee Voluntary Waiver Form to be valid, the employee must fully understand his/her rights under the HCSO, and the Voluntary Waiver must be voluntarily completed by the employee without pressure or coercion from coworkers, the employer, or anyone connected to the employer.
+A: For an Employee Voluntary Waiver Form (PDF) to be valid, the employee must fully understand his/her rights under the HCSO, and the Voluntary Waiver must be voluntarily completed by the employee without pressure or coercion from coworkers, the employer, or anyone connected to the employer.

 An employee waiver is effective on the date it is signed and is valid for one year.
 Employees who wish to waive their rights for more than one year must sign a new waiver each year when the prior form expires.
 Employees cannot waive their rights retroactively.